-The YA@GA team is led by two co-facilitators who are chosen by election and serve staggered 2 year terms.
-Our current co-facilitators are Cameron Young (GA 2016-17) and Aisha Ansano (GA 2017-18).
+The YA@GA team is led by two co-facilitators who are chosen by election and serve staggered two-year terms.
+Our recent co-facilitators were Cameron Young (GA 2016-17) and Aisha Ansano (GA 2017-18).
 Each year there are 2-3 additional staff on the team, who are selected through an application process in the fall.
-Our 2017 staff are Sara Green (Worship and Pastoral Coordinator), Sean Page (Community Engagement Coordinator) and Zollie Davis-Huntley (Bridging Events Coordinator).
+Our 2017 staff were Sara Green (Worship and Pastoral Coordinator), Sean Page (Community Engagement Coordinator) and Zollie Davis-Huntley (Bridging Events Coordinator).
 The staff spend the year working with the Office of Youth and Young Adult Ministries to prepare workshops, worships, informal gatherings and the Synergy bridging service.

 Several forms of financial aid and scholarships are available to young adults needing assistance in attending General Assembly.
 Volunteers have their registration paid in exchange for a number of volunteer hours at GA.
 General GA scholarships are available and young adult specific scholarships are also available; applicants are considered for both scholarship programs through their one application form.
 Both scholarship and volunteer applications are accepted March 1 through March 31.

-Information about housing at GA, including hotels, home hospitality, and an email list to assist with finding roommates can be found at the General Assembly Housing page.
+Information about housing at GA - including hotels, home hospitality, and an email list to assist with finding roommates - can be found at General Assembly Housing.